 House spiders can get into houses through the same holes and cracks used by the other bugs they eat.
 Loose-fitting screens, gaps under doors and voids within walls let spiders in and give them places to build webs.

 House spiders are harmless to humans and pets but they’re often unwelcome guests in homes.
 Their webs can collect dust and these spiders can be frightening to see in a closet or attic.
-If you see house spiders in or around your home, call Aptive Environmental right away to begin an eco-friendly spider control treatment.
+If you see house spiders in or around your home, call Aptive Environmental right away to begin a spider control treatment.

 You can also follow these tips to avoid attracting house spiders inside: